PrestaShop/docs/basics/installation/environments/windows-specific.md

 A good option to install an AMP stack on your Windows, is to use [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-gb/windows/wsl/install).

-`WSL` allows you to install a Linux distribution on your Windows, and leverage all Linux advantages when it comes to run a server, and it will help you understand how a webserver works, making it easier when you will have to deploy your PrestaShop for production.
+`WSL` allows you to install a Linux distribution on your Windows, and leverage all Linux advantages when it comes to running a server, and it will help you understand how a web server works, making it easier when you will have to deploy your PrestaShop for production.

 When `WSL` is installed, install a distribution of your choice (`Ubuntu 22.x LTS` is a good choice since it is a Long Term Support (LTS) version, and it is widely used, so sources of support are numerous).